GravityPDF/gravity-pdf/README.txt

 == Changelog ==

 = 3.7.0 =
 * Feature - Added 'default-show-section-content' configuration option.
 You can now display the section break content in the default template.
-Note: if this option is enabled and the section break is empty it will still be displayed on the PDF.
+If this option is enabled and the section break is empty it will still be displayed on the PDF.
+Note: Existing installations will have to reinitialise their templates with the 'Reinstall Default and Example Templates' option enabled.
 * Housekeeping - Migrate your template and configuration files.
 As of Gravity PDF 3.7 we'll be dropping the 'site_name' folder for single WordPress installs and changing the multisite install directory to the site ID.
 * Housekeeping - Added $form_data['html_id'] key which has the HTML fields added by their ID (much like the signature_details_id key).
 * Housekeeping - Add large number of unit tests